 where the function $f(.)$ is learned by a neural network.
-While it is possible to directly transform the inputs continuously to the prompt vectors, in practice this results in a high number of parameters due to the fully-connected layers being proportional to the large input dimensionalities of transformers.
+While it is possible to directly transform the inputs continuously to the prompt vectors, in practice this results in a high number of parameters.
+This is due to the size of the fully-connected layers, which is proportional to the large input dimensionalities of transformers.

 Instead, we propose to use a Token Library $\mathbf{L}\in \mathbb{R}^{N\times C}$ that consists of $N$ learnable feature vectors with channel dimension $C$.
 Compared to works that use memory~\citep{sukhbaatar2015end,han2020memory,kumar2016ask}, the Token Library's purpose is not to learn characteristics of the dataset, but instead to steer the pretrained model towards a certain dataset, therefore saving modeling capacity.
 The prompt generation network learns to generate $K$ prompt vectors $\hat{\mathbf{h}}^i_V = [\hat{\mathbf{h}}^{i1}_V,...,\hat{\mathbf{h}}^{iK}_V]$, each of which is a combination of the feature vectors from the Token Library $\mathbf{L}$.
 In detail,